How to buy Biocept shares

 Own Biocept shares in just a few minutes.

 Biocept, Inc is a diagnostics & research business with stocks listed in the US.
 Biocept shares (BIOC) are listed on the NASDAQ and all prices are listed in US Dollars.
-Its last market close was US$4.38 – an increase of 21.33% over the previous week.
+Here's how to invest if you're based in Australia.

 How to buy shares in Biocept